-3 For these two months the group worked most of the time in pairs, one of Jesus' apostles going out with one of John's.
+- 3 For these two months the group worked most of the time in pairs, one of Jesus' apostles going out with one of John's.
 The apostle of John baptized, the apostle of Jesus instructed, while they both preached the gospel of the kingdom as they understood it.
-And they won many souls among these gentiles and apostate Jews.

-4 Abner, the chief of John's apostles, became a devout believer in Jesus and was later on made the head of a group of seventy teachers whom the Master commissioned to preach the gospel.
+And they won many souls among these gentiles and apostate Jews. - 4 Abner, the chief of John's apostles, became a devout believer in Jesus and was later on made the head of a group throughout it all to remain sympathetic with the other of seventy teachers whom the Master commissioned to